lopi-py/luau-lsp.nvim/README.md

 ## Bytecode generation

 `:LuauLsp bytecode` and `:LuauLsp compiler_remarks` open a new window and show the current Luau file bytecode and compiler remarks.
-It will automatically update if you change the file or edit it.
+It will automatically update when you change or edit the file.
 Close with `q`.

 https://github.com/lopi-py/luau-lsp.nvim/assets/70210066/f9d45153-47f0-4565-a2ed-3769153732a0